Arkopravo Patra

 International Artist's Book Project: "DADA 2021.
 Livre d'artiste"

-Project: Limited edition box set (30 numbered copies) featuring 20 original works
+Format: Limited edition box set (30 numbered copies) featuring 20 original works

 Languages: Russian, German, English